NY Times faces backlash over Wordle changes - NewsBreak

 Wordle was created by Josh Wardle, a Brooklyn software engineer.
 He originally made it for his partner, but released it to the public in October.
 On Nov.
 1, only 90 people had played it.
 Within two months, that number had grown to 300,000 after people began sharing their scores on social media.

 Now, the simple puzzle that lets players guess a five-letter word in six tries with no hints, has millions of daily players, The Times said.
-It’s also become a viral online phenomenon, spurring copycats such as “Airportle,” in which the player guesses airport abbreviations, and “Queertle,” with words for the queer community.Why your Feb.
-15 Wordle solution may be different than others’
+It’s also become a viral online phenomenon, spurring copycats such as “Airportle,” in which the player guesses airport abbreviations, and “Queertle,” with words for the queer community.Man convicted of killing 4 set to be executed in OK

 To play Wordle now, players have to visit its website.
 Simply type in a five-letter word.
 If any letters turn green, you got the right letter in the right place.
 Yellow letters mean right letter wrong place and gray letters mean they are not in the word of the day.